 If, after your divorce becomes final, you find yourself looking at your new financial situation thinking, “Now what?” you’re not alone.
-It’s tempting to look for quick-fix solutions like tapping into your retirement account or selling off whatever you can.
+You’re likely to face new financial issues as a single person, and it can be more challenging to make ends meet.
+It’s tempting to look for quick-fix personal finance solutions like tapping into your retirement account or selling off whatever you can.

-Although it can seem challenging, the key to emerging from a divorce with your finances intact is keeping a cool head.
+The key to emerging from a divorce with your finances intact is keeping a cool head.
 Learn as much as you can about how your life will change after your divorce before you make any decisions.
-Get support from your attorney, financial advisor, and others who are familiar with the complexity of divorce and the impact it can have on your financial situation.
+Get support from your divorce lawyer and a financial expert, such as a certified financial planner, to help you put together a post-divorce financial plan.

 If you’ve been through a divorce, what financial decisions did you find most challenging to make?
 What advice would you give other divorcees?